tmartinx/pikvm-ubuntu-build/README.md

     docker system prune -a

-## Building kvmd on Ubuntu Core 20.04 Bare-Metal
+## Building kvmd on Ubuntu Server 20.04 Bare-Metal

 The following procedure uses the very same Bash scripts that the `Dockerfile.focal` used previously but, you're supposed to run those directly in your Raspberry Pi4 bare-metal.